Sundial cannon: History

 The earliest sundial cannons were used in Europe in the 1600s.
 They were also used in European parks during the 18th and early 19th centuries.
 The cannon-lens combination was mounted on a sundial.
-Sundial guns were also used in ships to mark noon.
+Sundial guns were also used to mark noon.
 Miniaturized toy versions of the guns were sold in 1979 as unassembled kits by Dixie Gun Works.

 Operation

-The gun and the linear ignition groove of the fuse were aligned on a north–south axis, parallel to the one of the sundial, while the lens concentrated the sun rays on the fuse when the sun was directly above.
+The gun and the linear ignition groove of the fuse were aligned on a north–south axis, parallel to that of the sundial, while the lens concentrated the sun rays on the fuse when the sun was directly above.
 Subsequently, the burning fuse ignited the powder placed in the barrel of the cannon.
 The lens was mounted on an adjustable frame, which enabled its position to be changed depending on the season.
 During winter, in December for example, for the small brass cannon manufactured by Rousseau of Paris, the lens had to be lowered by four inches, compared to its position in June as the position of the sun in the sky is lower in winter than during the summer.

 In naval operations, the gun had to be mounted on a rotating base because its orientation had to be in the north–south direction.
 The directional axis of the gun was determined using the ship's compass.
 In such operation, the gun was frequently referred to as the "noonday gun" because it fired at noon.
 This practice became obsolete when the ship chronometer was invented.
 The use of the sundial cannon was subsequently confined to substandard ships.